yowainwright/developer-ci-benefits/docs/12-publishing-repositories.md

 ## NPM Publishing

-Being able to publsh npm packages assumes a basic understanding package managers, npm's cli, and npm's `package.json`.
+Being able to publish npm packages assumes a basic understanding package managers, npm's cli, and npm's `package.json`.

 ### Level setting

 The list below provides basics of setting up a NPM package.

-- `npm init` instatiates a series of prompts which will help to make a repository's `package.json`
+- `npm init` instantiates a series of prompts which will help to make a repository's `package.json`
 - within a `package.json` file there are core objects and keys that are discussed regularly: configuration, dependencies, meta, and scripts
   - **configuration:** things like jest setup
   - **dependencies:** npm packages that repository is dependent on